Fraud Lawyers Melbourne

 - The accused represented themselves in a way that they knew to be false (or they acted recklessly without full knowledge that they were being deceptive);

-- The victim believed the representations by the accused were true
+- The victim believed the representations by the accused were true; and

-- The accused was dishonest – i.e. they knew they were not the rightful owner of funds/goods
+- The accused was dishonest – i.e. they knew they were not the rightful owner of funds or goods.

 Essentially, the accused must have been aware that they were deceiving the victim (or acting recklessly without full knowledge that they were truly being deceptive) and the victim must have been genuinely deceived by the accused.
 Further, ‘dishonest’ in this context refers to the accused acting without a belief in legal ownership of the property, rather than the ordinary meaning of the word.
 With that said, a moral belief in property alone is insufficient.

 The most common defences for fraud cases involve the defence dismantling one, two or all of these elements to establish guilt.
 The team at Anthony Isaacs can assess and navigate through the best course of action, to provide you with the best outcome.

-Am I likely to go to jail if I’m found guilty of fraud?
+Am I likely to go to jail if I am found guilty of fraud?

 Like many criminal offences, fraud charges can carry a term of imprisonment.
-In some cases, this may be years in prison, however the length of the sentence, and a prison term is imposed at all will depend on several factors.
-For lower level offending, an accused may receive a Community Corrections Order, a fine or an Undertaking to be of good behaviour.
+In some cases, this may be years in prison.
+However the length of the sentence, and whether a prison term is imposed, will depend on several factors.
+For lower level offending, an accused may receive a Community Corrections Order, a fine or an undertaking to be of good behaviour.

 What if I unwillingly became involved in a fraud on another person?